Arable and improved grasslands

 • Increase surveys and monitoring of arable wildlife, particularly arable plants.

-See Find out more for suggestions for improving the definition of arable field margins and improving systems for monitoring arable wildlife.
+See Find out more below for suggestions on how to improve the definition of arable field margins and improve systems for monitoring arable wildlife.

 Other relevant actions